|Secondary Education Sessions (facilitated)|

 For more resources and trails available in the museum, please look at our Museum Things To Do page.

-Loan boxes are available for up to three weeks at a time.
+Loan boxes are available for up to three weeks at a time however you need to be available to collect and return them to the museum.
 They are free of charge, but please note that charges may be made for losses or damage sustained during a loan.
 Loans sets are supported by basic guidance notes compiled in consultation with our teachers group.

 Big Box of Rocks and Fabulous Fossils